CLSherrod/clsherrod.github.io/_posts/2015-07-25-friend-died.md

 ---
 I’m getting a pedicure and listening to a business podcast when my girlfriend texts me that our good friend Marla died.

 It slowly hits me.
 I’m trying to keep my composure in a nail salon full of women and I'm the only guy and I'm trying not to cry.
-I goto the bank and I'm so “out of it” I deposit a check into the wrong account which creates a bunch of drama the next day.
+I go to the bank and I'm so “out of it” I deposit a check into the wrong account, which creates a bunch of drama the next day.

 I get home and just…break...down.